decentralized-identity/didcomm.org/site/content/protocols/mediator-coordination/2.0/readme.md

 - `mediator`: The agent that will be receiving `forward` messages on behalf of the _recipient_.
 - `recipient`: The agent for whom the `forward` message payload is intended.

+## Requirements

+The `return_route` extension must be supported by both agents (`recipient` and `mediator`).
+The common use of this protocol is for the reply messages from the `mediator` to be synchronous, utilizing the same connection channel for the reply.
+In order to have this synchronous behavior the `recipient` should specify `return_route` header to `all`.
+This header must be set each time the communication channel is established: once per established websocket, and every message for an HTTP POST.

 ## Connectivity

 This protocol consists of three different message requests from the `recipient` that should be replied by the `mediator`: